Illimani: Climbing

-Illimani was first attempted in 1877 by the French explorator Charles Wiener, J. de Grumkow, and J. C. Ocampo.
+Illimani was first attempted in 1877 by the French explorer Charles Wiener, J. de Grumkow, and J. C. Ocampo.
 They failed to reach the main summit, but did reach a southeastern subsummit, on 19 May 1877, Wiener named it the "Pic de Paris", and left a French flag on top of it.

 In 1898, British climber William Martin Conway and two Italian guides, J.A.
 Maquignaz and L. Pellissier, made the first recorded ascent of the peak, again from the southeast.
 (They found a piece of Aymara rope at over 6000 m, so an earlier ascent cannot be completely discounted).

 The current standard route on the mountain climbs the west ridge of the main summit.
 It was first climbed in 1940, by the Germans R. Boetcher, F. Fritz, and W. Kühn, and is graded French PD+/AD-.
 This route usually requires four days, the summit being reached in the morning of the third day.

 In July 2010 German climber Florian Hill and long-time Bolivian resident Robert Rauch climbed a new route on the 'South Face', completing most of the 1700m of ascent in 21 hours.
 Deliver Me (WI 6 and M6+) appears to climb the gable-end of the South West Ridge, a very steep wall threatened by large broken seracs.